FiyinfoluwaDav/FiyinfoluwaDav/README.md

 <p align="center">
   🚀 Passionate about <strong>AI, Robotics, and Automation</strong><br>
   💡 I love solving real-world problems with code and building intelligent systems that create value.<br>
-  🌍 My goal is to grow financially, spiritually, and technically — to achieve freedom and take care of those I love.
 </p>

 ###